 GNU Ncurses is a programming library that allows the users to write text-based user interfaces(TUI).
-Many text-based games are created using this library.
+Many text-based games have been created using this library.
 One popular example is PacVim, a CLI game to learn VIM commands.
-In this brief guide, I will be explaining how to install Ncurses library in Unix-like operating systems.
+In this brief tutorial, we will be discussing how to install Ncurses library in Unix-like operating systems.

 Install Ncurses Library In Linux